Terms of Service

 If a resident of either party's home tests positive for COVID-19, they will inform the other

-In the interest of safety, I ask that clients make cashless payment where possible (by bank transfer or PayPal).
+In the interest of safety, I ask that clients make cashless payment where possible (by the Wix payment portal, bank transfer or PayPal).

 The following clause has been added to the existing confidentiality agreement:

 If a client tests positive for COVID-19, I may be required to notify local health authorities that they have met with me.
 If this is the case, I will only provide the minimum information necessary for the Track & Trace data collection and will not go into any detail about the reason(s) for our sessions.
 In attending face-to-face sessions, clients are agreeing that I may do so without an additional signed release.